redhat-cop/github-actions/README.md

   ... etc.
 ```

-We're looking to keep the individiaul GitHub Actions at the root of this repository as it reduces the complexity of importing them into external workflows.
+We're looking to keep the individual GitHub Actions at the root of this repository as it reduces the complexity of importing them into external workflows.

 ### Workflows